BhaargavGuptaP/learnit/README.md

 # ⭐ LearnIT
-* The first step to learn English is to start learning with the basics which is the '8 Parts of Speech', The 8 Parts of Speech includes:
+* The first step to learn English is to start learning with the basics which is the `8 Parts of Speech`, The 8 Parts of Speech includes:
     * Noun
     * Pronoun
     * Verb